zhrsh/school-java/DSA-EVAL/README.md

 All packages are placed in a reverse domain structure of my github URL (zhrsh.github.io) to follow Java conventions.

+This github repository was only made public after the due date.
+Author: Zahra A. S.

 ## Packages

 - [Employee management database](src/io/github/zhrsh/employeemanagement) (no. 1) `io.github.zhrsh.employeemanagement`